gospodinp/torei-rpg/rules.md

 ### Fewer Dice is Better

 The outcome of the challenge depends on how many dice were used to respond.

-Usually, you will try to avoid taking fallout but sometimes, when the stakes are too high, you have to throw in everything you have, no matter the cost.
+Most of the time you will try to avoid taking [Fallout].
+But sometimes, when the stakes are too high, you have to give it all you've got no matter the cost!

 ## Fallout Dice